 After two years, Sally combined freelance work with a Communications Manager role at North Dorset District Council.
 In her freelance capacity she set up and produced Dorset County Council’s first resident’s newspaper, your Dorset, setting the tone and managing all content for the 150,000-copy circulation publication.
 Within her role at North Dorset, she was part of the team that pushed through Dorset for You, an acclaimed approach to web presence, with the county council and a number of districts working together to provide residents with a single online portal to access the information hey needed, and not have to deal with the confusion that two-tier local government can present to ordinary folk.

-All this whilst successfully raising two beautiful daughters, after her git of an ex failed to do the right thing by all three of them.
+All this whilst successfully raising two beautiful daughters on her own.
 They may not be professional achievements, but Lauren and Liv are true credits to Sally’s character and brilliance as a parent, whilst holding down a busy and at times stressful career.

 In 2006, Sally joined Dorset County Council as Corporate Communications Manager, running a full media relations, ecomms, internal comms, branding, marketing and campaign function at a time when austerity was on the horizon and about to challenge local government, and so its professional communicators, like never before.

 Whilst here, Sally’s unwavering passion for Plain English came to the fore as the subject matter expert at DCC for good writing, she developed training workshops, upskilling 100s of officers within various services and so influencing and improving the direct communication residents received from officers in largely technical areas, such as Transport.